Fundamental charges for dual-unitary circuits: Further analysis of dynamical constraints on the spatial support of local operators in dual-unitary circuits

-In Fig.~\ref{spreadingdiagrams} we show how the spatial support of an operator $\bm{q}_{x,...,x+w-1}$ can change (according to Property \ref{property1}) under the evolution of a brickwork dual-unitary Floquet operator in 4 different cases, corresponding to the different combinations of $x$ and $w$ being odd or even.
-Explicitly, we consider the dual-unitary transformation induced by $\mathbb{U}$ on elements of the following subspaces:
+In Fig.~\ref{spreadingdiagrams} we show how the spatial support of an operator $\bm{q}_{x,...,x+w-1}$ can change (according to Property \ref{property1}) under the evolution of a brickwork dual-unitary Floquet operator in 4 different cases, corresponding to the different combinations of $x$ and $w$ being odd or even, using the notation introduced in Sec.~\ref{sec:dynamicalconstraints}.
+Explicitly, we consider dual-unitary conjugation by $\mathbb{U}$ on elements of the following subspaces: